Human+Machine Futures Map with Scenarios

-On June 16-17, we’ll be hosting a conference, The Automated World: Human Machine Symbiosis, to explore the question, “what happens when technology allows us to automate just about anything?”
-At the conference, we’ll debut our map of the decade and with the help of several leading thinkers in the field, work with participants to help them understand these emerging technologies’ implications for them and their organizations.
+In June we hosted a conference, The Automated World: Toward Human+Machine Symbiosis, to explore the question, “what happens when technology allows us to automate just about anything?”
+We debuted our map of the decade of the same name at the conference, and with the help of leading thinkers in the field we worked with attendees to help them understand these emerging technologies’ implications for them and their organizations.

-In the fall, we’ll be exploring Body Area Networks, asking the question, “What happens when our bodies become the next frontier of technology adoption?”
+This fall we’re exploring the future of Body Area Networks, asking the question, “What happens when our bodies become the next frontier of technology adoption?”
 We’ll also be doing a deep dive into how technology is transforming human identity, as well as explore the future of biotech.

-But first, we’re pleased to debut the first research project on this theme, Human+Machine Futures in Full Color: Extending Our Senses and Ourselves.
+We're excited to share the first publicly-available research project on this theme, Human+Machine Futures in Full Color: Extending Our Senses and Ourselves.
 It forecasts the ways that emerging technological capacities will remake and remix our sensory experiences, and it explores how we’ll access this technology and what we’ll use it for in the next decade.

 Over the next decade, advances in technology will create new forms of human-machine symbiosis, expanding and even redefining what we can do with our five senses.
-The map examines how Humans+Machines are:
+This map examines how Humans+Machines are:

 These technological capacities represent an emerging palette with which to create new products, services, systems, and experiences.
 How we use this palette will be colored by our beliefs, our priorities, and our values.